One article on PainSci cites Chandler 1993: Complete Guide to Plantar Fasciitis

-Chandler and Kibler report a 10% occurrence rate of plantar fasciitis in runners.
+Chandler and Kibler reported a 10% occurrence rate of plantar fasciitis in runners way back in 1993.

 Plantar fasciitis is a repetitive microtrauma overload injury of the attachment of the plantar fascia at the inferior aspect of the calcaneus.
 The diagnosis of plantar fasciitis is common among athletes in many sports, primarily those sports that involve running.
 Common treatments for plantar fasciitis, including ice, stretching, ultrasound, and shoe inserts are helpful in reducing the symptoms.
 However, recurrence of the problem is common.
 By understanding the potential biomechanical causes of this disorder it may be possible to correct the anatomical and biomechanical variables that cause plantar fasciitis and reduce the rate of recurrence as well as speed the rehabilitation process.
 It may also be possible to identify predisposing maladaptations that can be corrected, therefore, preventing the initial occurrence of plantar fasciitis.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights:

 - Cannabidiol (CBD) products for pain: ineffective, expensive, and with potential harms.
 Moore 2023 J Pain.